 - Associate Professor Douglas Stupart MBChB PhD FCS (SA) FRACS - General Surgeon, Academic

-- Dr Sonal Nagra MBBS MMedSurg FRACS - General Surgeon, Academic
+- Dr Sonal Nagra MBBS MMedSurg FRACS - Director of General Surgery, Academic

 - Associate Professor Saleh Abbas - Hon, Clinical Associate Professor